lmcai/HGTScanner/README.md

 - Identify the genomic location and donor lineage (to family and genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.

 - Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a plant mitochondrion.
+With user-supplied fungus sequence database.

-- Identify ancient, **shared** HGT among closely related HGT receiver species using phylogeny.
+- Identify ancient, **shared** HGT among closely related species using phylogeny.

-- Identify the genomic location, donor lineage (to genus level) of mitochondrial **plastid** DNAs in a group of plant species.
+- Identify the genomic location, donor lineage (to family/genus level) of mitochondrial **plastid** DNAs in a group of plant species.
 No prior knowledge of the plastid DNA donor is known.

 What is very challenging and **discoraged use** of HGTScanner :imp::